Walnut Creek (Tarrant County): Walnut Creek Linear Park

 Walnut Creek Linear Park is a public walking trail in Mansfield.
 The trail follows the course of the creek, and forms a linear connection with various public parks in the city, including Town Park, Katherine Rose Memorial Park and James McKnight Park.
 A further extension is planned, which will connect the park to the western shores of Joe Pool Lake.

+Watson Branch

+Watson Branch is a small tributary of Walnut Creek.
+The stream rises in north Mansfield, flowing to the east, lending its name to the Watson Branch Park.
+The stream passes under Mouser Way before meeting Walnut Creek near U.S. Route 287.

+The Watson Branch park is spread across 10-acres, featuring a playground and a walking trail by the creek was opened on Earth Day 2023 alongside Watson Branch, a tributary that joins Walnut Creek near U.S. Route 287.